 The following image shows you an overview of what the object is made up of.

-All object are arranged like this
+All objects are arranged like this

-Crating basic 3D AutoCAD drawing
+Creating basic 3D AutoCAD drawing

 Before fully diving into this, you should make sure all tabs are activated.
-(Right click to show the menu)
+(Right-click to show the menu)

 Creating a Cylinder